OEHC/praqma.com/_posts/2016-10-30-code-alliance.md

 * One of the members will host the venue
 * The host will own about an hour of the morning agenda and give insight to their way of working
-* There will be practical demonstrations of the achievements in the alliance since last gathering.
+* There will be practical demonstrations of the achievements in the alliance since last gathering
 * We will meet in parallel open-space style discussions and hammer out roadmaps for or joint initiatives and efforts going 6 months forward
 * We will all stay over one night, to make sure that all the fun can continue during the evening over a relaxed meal and drinks